top of page

 Investing in human capital to build future-oriented cybersecurity teams

-In cybersecurity, people's skills, experience, and ambitions are the essential ingredient of cyber defense.
-The Israeli government has channeled its people into specific academic pursuits which offer excellent knowledge of cybersecurity.
-It’s one of the best cybersecurity Israel mechanisms.
+The top cyber security companies in Israel consider people's skills, experience, and ambitions as the essential ingredients of cyber defense.
+The Israeli government has channeled its people into specific academic pursuits that offer excellent knowledge of cybersecurity.
+It’s one of the best cybersecurity Israeli mechanisms.

 Due to this, there are about six universities in Israel that are research centers dedicated to cybersecurity.
-Tel Aviv University cybersecurity course has been ranked number one in the world.
+Tel Aviv University's cybersecurity course has been ranked number one in the world.

-Through its efforts, great companies have come into play, offering to solve problems with a pandemic workforce.
-Talon, a leading cybersecurity startup that raised $26 million, hopes to develop solutions for the distributed workforce brought about by the pandemic.
+Through its efforts, great companies have come into play, offering to solve cybersecurity problems with a highly skilled workforce.
+In times when cybersecurity-specialized manpower is not available in desired numbers in the market, companies hope to develop solutions for the available workforce and also the distributed workforce brought about by the new work modes after the pandemic.
 It will ensure that employees are taking data through the secure confines of their organization's network.
-This innovation and dynamism of these companies have helped increase the value of Israeli cybersecurity stocks.
+This innovation and dynamism of these companies have helped increase the value of Israel cybersecurity companies’ stocks.

 While cybersecurity requires technological solutions, the problems with the issues of cybersecurity are not technical.
 This calls for applying an interdisciplinary approach to cybersecurity to understand the sociological, legal, psychological, economic, and other domains affecting it.

 The government has enhanced diversity by allowing different companies or firms in the private sector.
-Other innovative Israeli cybersecurity firms have cropped out through this, including Cyrebro, Medigate, Talon, Argus cybersecurity, Axis security, and SAM seamless network.
+Other innovative Israeli cybersecurity companies have grown through this, including Cyrebro, CyberArk, Medigate, Talon, Argus Cybersecurity, Axis Security, and SAM Seamless Network.
+Many of these have found investors who have either acquired them or provided funding to help them grow further.

 These companies' shared experiences of different professionals and enduring cross-pollination drive the significant steps being achieved.
 This has increased Israeli cybersecurity companies' stock value rapidly.

-The government as a business catalyst for cybersecurity startups
+The government as a business catalyst for Israeli cybersecurity startups

 Not only has the government played a part in launching and sustaining the thriving technology sector, but it has also catalyzed the rapidly growing cybersecurity startup sphere.
 As the government views cybersecurity as an "economic growth engine," Israel gains a competitive advantage based on leading-edge research and unique practical experience.

 Also, the government acting as a catalyst has contributed to international cooperation and increased goodwill toward Israeli cybersecurity startups and other established companies.
-This has favored many Israel cybersecurity startups.
+This has favored many Israeli cybersecurity companies right from the start.
 Through these collaborations, Deep Instinct, a cybersecurity startup that uses deep learning AI to defend against malicious attacks in "milliseconds," has raised about $100 million.
-In 2021 alone, the total funding that Israeli cybersecurity companies had amounted to $8.8 billion.

 The government as a coordinator

 The cybersecurity ecosystem is constantly evolving its frameworks for collaboration between the government, universities, and businesses, with the government performing the advisory role.
-According to Dr. Eviatar Matania, cyberspace is global and has no national borders restricting other countries from joining its research.
+According to Dr. Eviatar Matania, cyberspace is global and critical to a country’s security so it has no national borders restricting other countries from joining its research.

 Through government coordination, Israel has become a source of fantastic innovation, with a large part of global cybersecurity software being developed there.
 According to Einat Meyron, an Israeli cyber resilience expert, Israel's activities are immeasurably more extensive than those of most countries in the world.
 Also, the government has a strong military system that young people go through to ensure they have relevant skills.